NS-Sami/CSE-366-Project/README.md

 Kaggle link - https://www.kaggle.com/code/nabi1subhan/pre-trained-cnn

 ## About Dataset
-The dataset used in this project is the SAR-CLD-2024: A Comprehensive Dataset for Cotton Leaf Disease Detection, which includes thousands of high-quality, augmented images of diseased cotton leaves.
-The dataset is organized into seven distinct classes, each representing a different type of leaf disease.
-The data is split into training, validation, and test sets using stratified sampling to ensure all classes are evenly distributed.
-All images were resized and normalized to fit the ResNet-50 architecture's input requirements.
+The dataset utilized in this project is SAR-CLD-2024: A Comprehensive Dataset for Cotton Leaf Disease Detection, which comprises a large collection of high-quality, augmented images of cotton leaves affected by various diseases.
+The dataset is systematically organized into seven distinct classes, with each class representing a specific type of leaf disease.

+To ensure balanced representation, the data has been divided into training, validation, and test sets using stratified sampling, maintaining an even distribution across all classes.
+Furthermore, all images have been resized and normalized to meet the input specifications of the ResNet-50 architecture, ensuring optimal compatibility and performance during model training and evaluation.
 Dataset link (kaggle) - https://www.kaggle.com/datasets/sabuktagin/dataset-for-cotton-leaf-disease-detection

 ## Tools Used